Digestive and systemic enzymes: circulation and hair growth

-Digestive and systemic enzyme depletion increases the risk of disease and premature aging
+Digestive and systemic enzyme depletion increases the risk of disease and premature ageing.

 To stay healthy and energetic, maintaining the right enzyme intake is essential.
-But with so much processed food available to us it’s not that easy and processed foods are a major cause of hair loss and decreased hair growth.
+But with so much processed food available to us, it’s not that easy and processed foods are a significant cause of hair loss and decreased hair growth.